Fires And Drought Close Forests In Colorado And New Mexico

 The San Juan National Forest in southwestern Colorado is closed to visitors on Tuesday due to a large wildfire and dry, warm conditions that raise the risk of further blazes.
 Forests are also closed in Arizona and New Mexico, areas that are also suffering from a severe drought.

-Evacuation orders are in effect, as Colorado Public Radio reports on the blaze known as the 416 fire:
+Evacuation orders are in effect, as Colorado Public Radio reports on the blaze known as the 416 Fire:

 "Residents of over 2,000 homes have been ordered to evacuate because of a fire that started in the forest north of Durango, which doubled in size to about 25 square miles over the weekend.
 No homes have been lost to the fire."